xaslilac/weave/documents/readme.md

 app.engine( extension: string, handle( fileBuffer, manifest, exchange ) -> promise) app.redirect( from: string, to: string )
 app.header( name: string, value: string )
-// settings takes the same values as node's https.createServer. host is optional.
-// If not included, Weave will automatically forward all connections on port 443
-// to this app.
-It should be noted that all calls to app.link after this will be
-// linked as secure servers using the provided settings.
-Any unsecured hosts that
-// you wish to use must be linked before securing the app. app.secure( settings: object[, host: string ] ) app#exchange( exchange ) app.router( exchange ) -> undefined
+app#exchange( exchange )
+app.router( exchange ) -> undefined
 app.printer( httpError, manifest, exchange ) -> undefined